+Inertial Reference Unit

+IRU or

+ADIRU or

+GPIRU

+AHRS

 Air Data Computer

-The navigation function automatically selects the combination of available sensors that provides the best solution for estimating the aircraft position and velocity.
-Using the sensor accuracy characteristics, sensor raw data, and information about the current conditions, the best combination of position sensors (GNSS, IRU, DME, VOR, etc.) is selected to minimize the position determination error.
+The navigation function automatically selects the position sensor or combination of available sensors that provides the best solution for estimating the aircraft position and velocity.
+Using the sensor accuracy characteristics, sensor raw data, and information about the current conditions, the position sensor or best combination of position sensors (GNSS, IRU, DME, VOR, etc.) is selected to minimize the position determination error.

 As a minimum, the navigation function must provide for GNSS data integrated with a heading/attitude sensor and air data system as some aircraft installations may not include other navigation radios.
 Adequate navigation availability must be a consideration in any implementation.